murphomatic/primegen/README.md

-# primegen
+# primegen - Prime Number Generator
-Prime number generator
+This is just a simple tool for fun tinkering.